nazar-pc/CleverStyle-Framework/readme.md

 # Key features

 * Components
- * Modules - for displaying main page content
+ * Modules - major component type
- * Plugins - do not have dedicated pages and provide additional functionality
  * Blocks - are placed on around the page for displaying additional information
 * Events - ability to capture, respond or even override behavior of different aspects of the system without changing system itself
 * Users, groups and permissions for granular access to functionality